+86 1510-529-7925 [email protected]

 This lens is build like a tank, it is small but heavy

-Fast lenses are what most photographers lust after, and the 1.4f lens is the standard fast lens for most Nikon photographers but we salivate at Canon and Leica 1.2 lens.
-I learned my photography on Pentax and switched to Nikon when the D700 came out, many years ago, so I had no idea that Nikon produced a 1.2f lens.
-Once I found out about the Nocta 58 1.2f lens, I jumped online and my heart sank.
+Fast lenses are what most photographers lust after, and the f/1.4 lens is the standard fast lens for most Nikon photographers, but we salivate at Canon and Leica f/1.2 lenses.
+I learned my photography on Pentax and switched to Nikon when the D700 came out many years ago, so I had no idea that Nikon produced an f/1.2 lens.
+Once I found out about the Noct 58mm f/1.2 lens, I jumped online and my heart sank.
 For an old manual focus lens, it is incredibly expensive.
-After doing some more research, I found the Nikkor 50mm 1.2f lens, that is still produced by Nikon and it is so much cheaper than the Noctua 58mm lens, so I ordered one and waited very patiently for it to arrive.
+After doing some more research, I found the Nikkor 50mm f/1.2 lens, which is still produced by Nikon and is much cheaper than the Noct 58mm lens, so I ordered one and waited very patiently for it to arrive.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review